pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 ---
 title: Configuring a Visualization
-description: Shows how to use the Configuration API to configure a visualization.
+description: Shows how to use the Modules API to configure a visualization.
 parent-title: Visualization API
 layout: default
 ---